 In Golden Gate Park, the century-old Japanese Garden stands near the sustainable architecture of the California Academy of Sciences, the greenest natural history museum on the planet, which houses a planetarium, an aquarium, and more underneath a living roof.
 Stretching 70 miles north and south of the Golden Gate Bridge, the Golden Gate National Park is an 80,400-acre greenbelt along the Pacific Ocean.
 Here you’ll discover trails to ancient redwoods, historic landmarks, rocky shorelines, lush coastal wilderness, and stunning vistas.

-Getting to and from the United States
+Getting to and from the USA

 There are several cruise ship harbours in the US; the main ports are located in Los Angeles, Miami, and Seattle.
 In the north, many ferries ply the waters between the Canadian and US borders on both West and East coasts and on the Great Lakes.